 Silent Sinner in Blue is a Shaggy Dog Story.
 The overall story, Bougetsushou, is not.
 The full ending is in Cage in Lunatic Runagate, where it turns out that this was all a plot to put the fear of youkai (mostly Yukari, really) into Eirin, and the sake was a perfect choice for doing that.

 The first Doom.
-You fight through hordes of monsters, including literally going to Hell and back... only to find on your return to Earth that the aliens have already invaded.
+You fight through hordes of monsters, including literally going to Hell and back... only to find on your return to Earth that the demons have already invaded.
 And their first victim was Daisy, your pet rabbit.